| Home | Greeting | Catalog | Magazine Articles | Photos | Links | Contact | Ordering |

 reputation as a creator of precise, elegant 1911's

-that ride in the holsters of serious shooters all over the world.
+that ride in the holsters of serious shooters all

-While other 'smiths add CNC machining and outsource
+While other 'smiths add CNC machining and

 procedures to

-increase their production, Tim keeps doing things the way they were
+increase their production, Tim keeps doing things

 done in the golden age of building custom guns.